watkins-joe/core-python/02-getting-started/notes.md

 `def` is a statement, which when executed in sequence with the other top-level model scope code, causes the code within the function to be bound to the name of the function

-whem modules are imported or run, **all** of the top-level statements are run, and this is by the means which the function within the module namespace are defined
+when modules are imported or run, **all** of the top-level statements are run, and this is by the means which the function within the module namespace are defined

 ### module, script, or program?